 Also, at 1st level, once per turn as a free action, the knight can target an adjacent ally and transfer up to 2 points of Armor Class to them until his next turn (making his own Armor Class worse by the same number).
 The maximum number of points he can transfer increases by 1 for every three levels beyond 1st.

 At 2nd level, a knight gains a +1 bonus to his combat maneuver defense against bull rush, overrun, and trip.
 This bonus also applies on saves against trample attacks.
 The bonus increases by +1 for every four levels beyond 2nd.

-Starting at 2nd level, a knight counts his total knight level as his fighter level for the purpose of qualifying for any shield-related feats.
-If he has levels in fighter, these levels stack.
+Starting at 2nd level, a knight counts his total knight level as his warrior level for the purpose of qualifying for any armor or shield-related feats.
+If he has levels in warrior, these levels stack.

 As a knight gains experience, he learns a number of talents that aid him in defending himself and his allies.
 Starting at 2nd level, a knight gains one knight talent.
 He gains an additional knight talent for every 2 levels of knight attained after 2nd level.
 Unless specified otherwise, a knight cannot select an individual talent more than once.